PEZ/SketchPluginShortcuts/README.md

     $ sudo gem install foreman heroku

-Further, `redis` is used for storing the shortcut directory JSON blob.
-You'll need to install that on your dev machine.
+Further, you'll need to install `redis` on your dev machine.
 Using `homebrew` that becomes:

     $ brew install redis